amzn/oss-dashboard/README.md

 ## Phase 3

-An HTML dashboard is generated from the SQLite Databases (phase 1) and the analysis of the code (phase 2).
+An HTML dashboard is generated from the PostgreSQL Database (phase 1) and the analysis of the code (phase 2).

 ## Dependencies